CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ## Install rbenv

-Copy and paste the command
+- Copy and paste the command below into your terminal prompt and press "Enter".
+This installation might take a while.
 ```
 brew install rbenv
 ```
-into your terminal prompt and press "Enter".
-This installation might take a while.

-Once this rbenv installation is complete, copy and paste
+- Once this rbenv installation is complete, run the command:
 ```
 rbenv init
 ```
-into the terminal prompt and press "Enter".
+- Check the messages printed out in the terminal window.
+In up to date version of rbenv and MacOS no further action is required.
+However, older version may print out additional command that need to be run to finish your installation.
+See note below.
+- To ensure everything refreshes, quit terminal.
+- Open a new terminal window, type `rbenv -v` to check that your installation was successful.

+*Older version notes:*

-After you run the command `rbenv init`, you will see a message that looks like this:
+- After running `rbenv init` with older versions of MacOS or rbenv you may see a message that looks like this:
 ```
 # Load rbenv automatically by appending
 # the following to ~/.zshrc: